steedwards241/2021-react-portfolio/README.md

-#React Portfolio
+# React Portfolio

-This is project is an ongoing showcase of my personal skills using primarily React.is and SCSS.
+This project is an ongoing showcase of my personal skills using primarily React.is and SCSS.

-#Contents
+# Contents
 Instagram Mockup
 Netflix Mockup
 Login Page